 We really believe in the power of visualization.
 Visualization can help business stakeholders overcome the complexity of IT and facilitate meaningful conversations across departments and between business and IT.
 This is what Ardoq can help with.

 Application Portfolio Management (APM) is a tool in Ardoq that promises to meet these requirements.
 APM can visualize your documented applications and IT systems in several areas with specific visualizations.
 Business people can now get a holistic view of applications, both those that would affect or assist the goals, but also those that could involve risks.
 By landscape visualizations, processes can likewise be managed, both in a technical, but also in a strategic way.
-Business stakeholders can see or create a full overview of any application specific landscape, its risks and capability gaps, thereby navigating it.
+Business stakeholders can see or create a full overview of any application-specific landscape, its risks, and capability gaps, thereby navigating it.

-In order to success in digital transformation, you need to look at the as-is situation, where you can change your applications in order to cut costs, for then to see where you need to invest to reach the wanted to-be stage.
+In order to succeed in digital transformation, you need to look at the as-is situation, where you can change your applications in order to cut costs, for then to see where you need to invest to reach the wanted to-be stage.

 APM allows both business and IT to plan the change process in the most efficient way, ultimately executing effective decision-making.

 The overview is important and so is the communication.
 This is where Ardoq can help.
 By understanding the dependencies between business capabilities, processes, products and how they interact with different applications across the enterprise, Ardoq’s APM can work as a strategic tool.
 At the same time enabling a foundation for good communication between stakeholders.
-The manager of any given process can now create the most efficient direction for a strategy to be executed, while stakeholders or employees are given factual, easily digestible and precise visual documentation to support that direction.
-Let Ardoq visualize your application portfolio landscape and thereby managers to make the most competent decisions for overall company success.
+The manager of any given process can now create the most efficient direction for a strategy to be executed, while stakeholders or employees are given factual, easily digestible, and precise visual documentation to support that direction.
+Let Ardoq visualize your application portfolio landscape and to make the most competent decisions for overall company success.